t7yang/type-safety-in-javascript/readme.md

 TypeScript is one of the popular transpile language to JavaScript that provide type safety feature, but not only TypeScript itself can get the benefit from type safety, but the entire JavaScript community.

-This article aim to introduce how to make JavaScript project type safe with JSDoc, TypeScript, and VSCode.
-Not only make you project more robust, but these technique also can enhance your DX.
+This article aim to introduce how to make JavaScript project type safe with [JSDoc](https://jsdoc.app/), [TypeScript](https://www.typescriptlang.org/), and [VSCode](https://code.visualstudio.com/).
+Not only make your project more robust, but these technique also can enhance your DX.
 The premise is that you don't think type is a burden.

 This article cover about:

-- Common use of JSDoc tags for type definition.
+- Commonly used of JSDoc tags for type definition.
 - How to reuse type by import from other files.
 - How to type your data efficiently with converter.
 - How to setup and enabled statically type checking in VSCode and compile time checking with `tsc`.